On June 24, 2019

 Capgemini announced that it has increased the price of its tender offer for Altran to €14.5 per share and makes additional undertakings.

 Based on the objectives of each of the two groups for the year 2019.

+Based on the ownership of 100% of Altran capital.
 Normalized earnings per share are calculated as undiluted earnings per share using net income (Group share) adjusted for “other operating income and expenses”, net of tax.
 The detailed definition and reconciliation is available in the Capgemini registration document.